-Annuity Savings Account (ASA) for ASA Only Plan – As a member of the ASA Only plan, you have an Annuity Savings Account (ASA).
+My Choice: Retirement Savings Plan – The My Choice: Retirement Savings Plan is formerly known as the ASA Only plan.
 This account is funded by a 3 percent employee fixed mandatory contribution and a variable employer contribution.
 These contributions are paid by the state of Indiana on your behalf.
 Interest and earnings may also be added to this account.

 Annuity Savings Account (ASA) for PERF Hybrid Plan – As a member of the PERF Hybrid plan, you have an individual account funded by 3 percent mandatory contributions and any voluntary contributions you elect to make.
 This account is funded by 3 percent mandatory contributions.
 These contributions are paid by the member in payroll deductions or by the employer on your behalf.
 Voluntary contributions, interest and earnings may also be added to this account.

 My Choice-covered position – any eligible position that the state of Indiana elects to cover and make contributions to INPRS to fund benefits.